jessicametzger/grcrfit/README.md

 The "modflags" kwarg of run_fit is a dictionary specifying details of the model.

-- "pl" entry: "s" (single power-law) or "b" (beta power-law), specifies which CR model to use. test_spl.py assumes the "single power-law" model, where the CR flux is a power law with only the momentum. test_bpl.py assumes the "beta power-law" model, where the CR flux is a power law with both the momentum and the velocity, each getting their own index.
-So the beta power-law has one extra parameter per element.
+- "pl" entry: "s" (single power-law), "b" (beta power-law), or "br" (broken power-law); specifies which CR model to use. test_spl.py assumes the "single power-law" model, where the CR flux is a power law with only the momentum. test_bpl.py assumes the "beta power-law" model, where the CR flux is a power law with both the momentum and the velocity, each getting their own index. test_brpl.py assumes the "broken power-law" model, where the CR flux is a broken power-law with respect to momentum, using the formula from Strong 2015 (ICRC) with a free break momentum for each element and two free indices for each elements, and one free softening parameter $\delta$ for all elements' LISs.
+So the beta power-law has one extra parameter per element, and the broken power-law has two extra parameters per element and one more extra parameter in total.
 Default is "s" (single power-law).

 - "enh" entry: 0 or 1, specifies which set of multiplication factors to use (Kachelriess +14 provides two tables, calculated using two different frameworks).
 Default is 0 (QGSJET results).